URLOST: Unsupervised Representation Learning without Stationarity or Topology: Introduction

-As we mentioned earlier, typical modalities possess topology and stationarity prior information that can be utilized by unsupervised representation learning.
-Taking images as an example, digital cameras employ a consistent sensor grid that spans the entire visual field.
-However, biological visual systems have to deal with signals with less domain regularity.
-For instance, unlike camera sensors which have a uniform grid, the cones and rods in the retina distribute unevenly and non-uniformly.
-This results in a non-stationary raw signal.
-Retinal ganglion cells connect to more photoreceptors in the fovea than in the periphery.
-The correlation of the visual signal between two different locations in the retina depends not only on the displacement between these locations but also on their absolute positions.
-Yet, biological visual systems can establish precise retinotopy from the retina to neurons based on spontaneous retinal activities and external stimuli \cite{wong1999retinal,meyer1983tetrodotoxin, ellis2021retinotopic} and leverage retinotopic input to build unsupervised representation.
-This implies that we can potentially build unsupervised representation without relying on prior stationarity of the raw signal or topology of the input domain.
+What if we have high-dimensional signals without prior knowledge of their domain topology or stationarity?
+Can we still craft a high-quality representation?
+This is not only the situation that biological intelligence systems have to deal with but also a practical setting for many scientific data analysis problems.
+Taking images as an example, computer vision system takes in signal from digital cameras.
+Biological visual systems, on the other hand, have to deal with signals with less domain regularity.
+Unlike the uniform grid in camera sensors, the cones and rods in the retina are distributed unevenly and non-uniformly.
+Yet, biological visual systems can establish a precise retinotopy map from the retina to neurons in visual cortex based on spontaneous, locally-propagated retinal activities and external stimuli \citep{wong1999retinal,meyer1983tetrodotoxin, ellis2021retinotopic} and leverage retinotopic input to build unsupervised representations.
+This motivates us to build unsupervised representations without relying on the prior stationarity of the raw signal or the topology of the input domain.
+The ability to build unsupervised representations without relying on topology and stationarity has huge advantages.
+For example, it allows humans to utilize irregular sensors for both high resolution and broad coverage, which is much more efficient than a regular camera sensor for dynamic environments.
+Developing such a model also allows us to create a powerful AI system that computes any high-dimensional signal.